-7 Simple Steps to Patch Problem Spots in Your Lawn
+Patching Grass: 7 Simple Steps to Repair Your Lawn

-Step 1: Remove All the Grass in the Problem Spot
+Step 1.
+Remove All the Grass in the Problem Area

 Dig up and remove the grass in the problem area.
-I find it easiest to wet the soil briefly first to make the soil easier to work with.
-Outline the problem area with a flat spade shovel.
-Enlarge the area slightly to make work easier and to ensure entire problem area is removed.
+You can make the soil easier to work with by wetting it first.
+Then, outline the problem spot with a flat spade shovel.
+Enlarge the area slightly to simplify the work and to ensure the entire problem area is removed.

-Using the same flat spade shovel (I actually like to sharpen the edge a bit first) remove the top layer of remaining turf and soil.
-Work from the middle out until the shovel hits the deep edge you created when making the border.
+Using the same flat spade shovel referenced above — and potentially sharpening the edge first, as we recommend — remove the top layer of remaining turf and soil.
+Work from the middle outwards until the shovel hits the deep edge you created when making the border.

-Turn over the soil using a spade shovel (has a rounded or pointed end).
-Be sure to get about 4" in depth.
-This breaks up soil compaction making it easier for your new seedling's roots to grow deeper with more ease.
+Turn over the soil using a spade shovel that has a rounded or pointed end.
+Be sure to get to about four inches deep.
+This breaks up soil compaction, making it easier for the roots of your new grass seeds to grow deeper.

 Step 3: Amend the Soil for Healthy Growth

 The health of your lawn and new grass depends on the soil where they are planted.
 By placing organic matter into your loosened topsoil, you can greatly improve the growing conditions for your lawn’s roots.

 Enrich the soil with compost or a commercial bagged product from your local garden center.
 The darker the color of the soil, the more organic material and nutrients it has.

 Work the organic material into the soil using the spade or garden rake.